Manual of Procedure Appendix D: Youth Safety Policy Originally Approved October 17, 2009Updated June 15, 2013 and March 17, 2018 at Interim Meeting

-Conviction of a crime does not mean that someone could not work with children nor does it mean that he or she does not have gifts to offer the BY M community.
+Conviction of a crime does not automatically mean that someone could not work with children nor does it mean that they do not have gifts to offer the BYM community.
 But in order to protect the safety of our youth, individuals convicted of any of the following types of crimes will not be employed nor serve as volunteers in our youth programs:

 Any crimes involving children such as, but not limited to, child abuse, sexual abuse, child neglect, child pornography, and human trafficking.

-Additionally, applicants convicted of “barrier crimes”, as defined by Virginia law, will not be placed in positions working with youth in any BYM programs located in Virginia.
-All other convictions will be assessed based on the type of crime, numbers of convictions and date(s) of convictions to ascertain whether the individual is suited to working with youth at all, or at the time of the application.
+Additionally, applicants convicted of "barrier crimes", as defined by Virginia law, will not be placed in positions working with youth in any BYM programs located in Virginia.
+All other convictions will be assessed based on the type of crime, numbers of convictions and date(s) of convictions, and any other pertinent information to ascertain whether the individual is suited to working with youth at all, or at the time of the application.

 Minor Youth Workers